-- Outbound: An outbound binding timer refresh NAT resets the expiration timer only when packets pass from the local host to the external host within the context of the binding.
-The implication is that a local host may have to use some form of keepalive operation to maintain a NAT binding in the face of an inbound UDP unidirectional traffic flow.
-Additionally, the expiration timer may be on a per session basis, or may be on a per-binding basis if multiple sessions are associated to a single binding in the NAT. - Inbound: As the name suggests, this is the opposite of the previous case, where only inbound packets cause the expiration timer of the binding to be refreshed. - Transport Protocol state: Although these forms are useful in the case of UDP-based sessions, when the binding is based on a transport session (such as TCP), the NAT can base its binding timer refresh on the transport session state.
-For TCP this would infer a binding refresh time that is refreshed by any session packet in either direction (bidirectional), with the exception of packets with the TCP RST or FIN flags set.
-Although it would be an option to drop the NAT binding state when such packets are seen, this makes the NAT vulnerable to denial-of-service attacks by third-party injection of TCP RST packets, so there is some merit in using the binding timer for TCP sessions.
+While the above forms are useful in the case of UDP-based sessions, when the binding is based on a transport session (such as TCP), the NAT can base its binding timer refresh on the transport session state.
+For TCP this would infer a binding refresh time that is refreshed by any session packet in either direction (Bidirectional), with the exception of packets with the TCP RST or FIN flags set.
+While it would be an option to drop the NAT's binding state when such packets are seen, this makes the NAT vulnerable to denial of service attacks by third party injection of TCP RST packets, so there is some merit in using the binding timer for TCP sessions.